“But you, Lord, are a compassionate and gracious God, slow to anger, abounding in love and faithfulness.” Psalm 86:15 New International Version (NIV)

 God longs to partner with you on this journey, but he respectfully yields to your gift of free will.
 Because your uniqueness is irreplaceable, he wishes to lead you to some surprising places.
 Bravely stepping out of the “comfort zone” prescribed by this world, and into the “God zone” always renders radical change.
 Always.

 A candid photo depicts characteristics beyond the picture because of time spent nurturing the relationship.
 As in a relationship with a loved one, the more familiar we become with Jesus, the more we will understand his character.
-Truths, unseen to us before, begin to take hold of our hearts when we look at his image.
-Catch a glimpse of THAT, and you won’t want to let it go.
+Spending time learning about his life leads us to cherish his ways of compassion, grace, love, and peace.
+His truths, perhaps unclear to us before, take hold of our hearts when we look at his image.
+When we catch a glimpse of that, we won’t want to let it go.

 Prayer for this Week: